That's me on this program documented to be almost always right, 99.8% of the time.

 Quote, she had me out there for six months talking about her email lying.

-Fast Eddie Rendell, a devoted Clinton surrogate, tells the politico that he called a Clinton campaign after Comey's devastating press conference and yelled, you guys, you had me out there for six months saying none of them were marked classified.
+Fast Eddie Rendell, a devoted Clinton surrogate, tells the Politico that he called a Clinton campaign after Comey's devastating press conference and yelled, you guys, you had me out there for six months saying none of them were marked classified.

-You gotta clear this up.
+You got to clear this up.

-So apparently Hillary's staff was telling Fast Eddie, go out there.
+So apparently, Hillary's staff was telling Fast Eddie, go out there.

 She was never traveling in classified documents.